Weekend Activities

 Heritage Tea Room

-Tea, scones, heritage cream, homemade jellies, & jams
+Tea, scones, heritage cream, homemade jellies, & jam

 E-mail: mwhouse@bellnet.ca